elijah23072004/ECM2434CA/README.md

 trello link: [https://trello.com/b/P9PPTCyS/software-engineering-group-project]

 We have also taken regular snapshots of the kanban board in trello to archive our progress.
-These are held in the repository.

 Within process documents we have also included the meeting notes, agenda and minutes.
 These will be found in the repository.